Obtaining Your Endorsement Through Training After January 1st, 2020

 Within the time your permit is valid, you must return to take and pass an additional 50 question written test and to take and pass an endorsement level skills test.
 The skills test consists of two runs, one to demonstrate your ability to stop from speeds from 20-25 MPH, and one to demonstrate your ability to negotiate left and right-hand curves.

 You must provide a motorcycle to take the endorsement skills test.
 You are required to get your motorcycle to our facility legally.
 Your test will be ridden on private property, however you are not exempt from traffic laws while riding to or from our facility.

 There will be an additional charge for the endorsement written and skills test.
-The charge for riders who have successfully completed their Basic or Intermediate class at MTI will be $15.00 for the Endorsement Written and $35.00 for the Endorsement Skills.
+Those who have completed a Basic Rider Course or Intermediate Ride Training through Mototcycle Training Inc. will receive a discount on their endorsement testing.